 Video of the Day

-The Loebner magnolia produces white, sweet-smelling flowers in the spring and is suited for the southern regions of Illinois.
-It can survive in full sun or partial shade and requires well-drained soil that is moist and slightly acidic.
-When it is mature, it has silver-gray bark, and it can grow to be between 20 and 30 feet in height.
-There are many popular cultivars of the Loebner magnolia, including the Merrill, the Leonard and the Ballerina, which has pink flowers.
+The Loebner magnolia (Magnolia x loebneri, zones 5-9) produces white, sweet-smelling flowers in the spring and is suited for the southern regions of Illinois.
+It can survive in full sun or partial shade and requires well-draining soil that is moist and slightly acidic.
+When it is mature, it has silver-gray bark, and it can grow to be between 20 and 30 feet tall and equally wide.
+There are many popular cultivars of the Loebner magnolia, including 'Merrill,' 'Spring Snow' and 'Leonard Messei.'

-The Cucumbertree magnolia can be grown anywhere in Illinois, and it reaches a height of between 50 and 75 feet when it is mature.
+The Cucumbertree magnolia (Magnolia acuminata, zones 4-8) can be grown anywhere in Illinois, and it grows to 50 to 80 feet tall and 35 to 60 feet wide when mature.
 It produces yellow-green flowers that turn into pinkish-red, cucumber-shaped fruit in the autumn.
-It does well in full sun to partial shade and while it prefers soil that is slightly acidic, it can tolerate soils that are alkaline.
+It does well in full sun to partial shade and, while it prefers soil that is slightly acidic, it can tolerate soils that are alkaline.

 Native to North America, the Cucumbertree magnolia tends to be pyramidal to oval in shape and is often crossed with other magnolias to produce smaller trees with yellower flowers.
 Some cultivars include the 'Elizabeth,' which is small and has ivory-yellow flowers, and the 'Yellow Lantern,' which has creamy yellow flowers.